 Dr Lucica Ditiu, Executive Secretary of the Stop TB Partnership

-Content as of February 2011
+Content as of April 2014

 A 1992 graduate of the University of Medicine and Pharmacy in Bucharest, Dr Ditiu completed specialty training in pulmonology through a joint programme with the Romanian National Institute of Lung Diseases (Marius Nasta).
 In 1999, she received a certificate in International Public Health from George Washington University in Washington, DC, which she completed as a fellow in epidemiology of lung diseases, TB control and programme management and evaluation.
-In 2004 she received the National Order of Merit medal for medicine in recognition of her fundraising efforts on behalf of the Romanian TB Control Programme and Ministry Health.